FFTAI/Wiki-GRx-Gym/README.md

 ### Installation

-0. Install Ubuntu 20.04:
+0. Install Ubuntu 20.04 / 22.04:
-    - The suggest version is Ubuntu 20.04, because Isaac Gym recommends running on Ubuntu 20.04.
+    - The suggest version is Ubuntu 20.04, but can also run on Ubuntu 22.04.
     - Official Website：https://releases.ubuntu.com/focal/
     - Installation Guidance：https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview

 1. Install Nvidia Driver:
-    - Install Nvidia driver using the Software & Updates application that comes with Ubuntu 20.04.
+    - Install Nvidia driver using the Software & Updates application that comes with Ubuntu 20.04 / 22.04.
     - Make sure you can see the GPU information and CUDA information by using the command line `nvidia-smi` in the terminal.
 As shown in the example below:

 ```